 Reassigned Time for Federation Lead Negotiator.

 The Federation lead negotiator shall receive FTEF reassigned time as determined by the SVCFT Executive Committee.
-Said reassigned times shall be purchased by SVCFT by reimbursing the College for actual replacement costs at the Step A adjunct faculty rate.
+Said reassigned times shall be purchased by SVCFT by reimbursing the College for actual replacement costs at the Step A associate faculty rate.

-The lead negotiator shall provide representation of the bargaining unit for changes to Article 10 based on salary allocations as approved by the legislature and stipulated in Article 19;
+The lead negotiator shall provide representation of the bargaining unit for changes to Article 11 based on salary allocations as approved by the legislature and stipulated in Article 20;